Kawarau Riverside Reserves Management Plan

 As Frankton grows, the way the people want to use reserves and open space may change so we'd encourage the community to get involved in the process and let us know how we can best meet the current and future needs of residents and visitors.

-These early insights will help guide the development of a RMP and support a shared vision for how these reserves can be enjoyed by all.
+We gathered early insights from the community in February-March 2024 which has informed the development of a draft RMP which aims to support a shared vision for how these reserves can be enjoyed by all.

 What is a Reserve Management Plan?